ZJU-Automated-Reasoning-Group/arlib/docs/source/interpolant.rst

 =========

 - McMillan, K. L. (2003).
 "Interpolation and SAT-based Model Checking."
 In Proceedings of the International Conference on Formal Methods in Computer-Aided Design (FMCAD)
 - Henzinger, T. A., Jhala, R., Majumdar, R., & McMillan, K. L. (2004).
 "Abstractions from proofs."
-In Proceedings of the 31st ACM SIGPLAN-SIGACT Symposium on Principles of Programming Languages
+In Proceedings of the 31st ACM SIGPLAN-SIGACT Symposium on Principles of Programming Languages (POPL)
 - D'Silva, V., Kroening, D., Purandare, M., & Weissenbacher, G. (2010).
 "Interpolant strength."
-In International Workshop on Verification, Model Checking, and Abstract Interpretation
+In International Workshop on Verification, Model Checking, and Abstract Interpretation (VMCAI)